PavelHudau/lets-haproxy/README.md

 # lets-haproxy
-Configuration which you can use to run a web-application + APIs behind [HAProxy](http://www.haproxy.org/) with [Let's Encrypt](https://letsencrypt.org/) and automatically renewed SSL certificates.
+A configuration which you can use to run a web-application + APIs behind [HAProxy](http://www.haproxy.org/) with [Let's Encrypt](https://letsencrypt.org/) and automatically renewed SSL certificates.

+HAProxy, Let's Encrypt certbot and your Application(s) are run as Docker containers with Docker Compose.
+Therefore entire configuration is easy portable to any cloud.
+Almost everything is automated, so there are just a few manual steps you need to make.

 ![diagram](/docs/diagram.jpg)